Making sure you find a domain name that you love is probably the most important single thing you can do to help your site achieve success.

 Just because your domain has “for” or “to” does NOT mean you need to use the number “4″ or “2″ in the domain (e.g. “dance2live.com”).

-This will make the domain harder to remember and will cost you visitors.
+This will make the domain harder to remember and will cost you links, rankings, and visitors you would have had if you chose a different domain.

-In terms of SEO the TLD you use does not make much of a difference.
-A .net or .org will rank as easily as a .com, but people are more familiar with a .com so if you can get one that you like that is the best way to go.
+A .net or .org are not penalized by Google but people are more familiar with a .com so if you can get a .com that is the best way to go because they are more authoritative and consequently will attract more links.

 The most important thing is to get a catchy domain that you love because the most important element of success will be the energy you invest.